 Havasu Falls are the second-tallest falls on Havasu Creek after Mooney Falls (58 m).

 The height of Havasu Falls is changing.
 At the end of the 19th century and early 20th century, it was a wider waterfall that was at least 40-45 m high.
+The water fell in numerous smaller trickles, forming a beautiful curtain.
+Due to this, it was named Bridal Veil Falls then.

 Then, in the morning of 2nd January 1910 a catastrophic flash flood came.
 Some 6 meters high wall of water rushed over Supai village, entered the narrow canyon at the falls, and with extreme force washed out some 9 meters deep incision in the middle of the falls.